1. What are the main Challenges of Internet of Things (IoT)?

 3. Interacting with 10 different people about the disease and then finally go see a doctor etc

-Well, to be very blunt about this, we will be facing job cuts where the machines will take over some of the jobs which need persistence and accuracy.
+Answer: Well, to be very blunt about this, we will be facing job cuts where the machines will take over some of the jobs which need persistence and accuracy.
 But on the brighter side, the individuals get to learn new skills to dominate the machines and make their own space.
-This has been the law of nature we have something today to reduce the burden and in next few months or days, we have a new problem to deal with.
-So I see this on an optimistic way dealing our day to day problems
+This has been the law of nature we have something today to reduce the burden and in the next few months or days, we have a new problem to deal with.
+So I see this on an optimistic way of dealing our day to day problems

-No, I completely disagree with this caption.
+Answer: No, I completely disagree with this caption.
 Internet of Things cannot completely replace the human mind when it comes to decisions, the way it is built is to give us the probability of something on statistical data and provide an option for the individual so that more accurate decisions can be taken but not to an extent where the human mind is replaced with the robots.
-(Informatica Training Videos)

-There are, already, many successful IoT implementations.
-The world’s largest producer of printing press, Heidelberg (with a market share of nearly 50% of the world), has transformed their business by building connected printing presses.
+Answer: There are, already, many successful IoT implementations.
+The world’s largest producer of the printing press, Heidelberg (with a market share of nearly 50% of the world), has transformed their business by building connected printing presses.
 Jaguar Land Rover is another example of successful IoT implementation; they implemented connected car project which has become a differentiator in the high-end automotive market, creating high levels of brand loyalty.
-Latest in the list of successful IoT implementation is Amazon Go, which has revolutionised the retail industry.
-Amazon Go has merged the digital world with the real world for creating amazing customer experience
+Latest in the list of successful IoT implementation is Amazon Go, which has revolutionized the retail industry.
+Amazon Go has merged the digital world with the real world for creating an amazing customer experience

-Gartner has predicted that by 2020 more than 50 billion devices will be connected to the internet in one way or the other.
+Answer: Gartner has predicted that by 2020 more than 50 billion devices will be connected to the internet in one way or the other.
 With the sensors embedded in these devices, the primary aim is to make these devices autonomous.
-A parallel society of more than 100 billion smart, intelligent, self-reliant and autonomous machines will be built along with the human society.
+A parallel society of more than 100 billion smart, intelligent, self-reliant and autonomous machines will be built along with human society.
 These machines will certainly help us in making business and production processes efficient.
 We are already a part of an intelligence-driven world.
 It will enhance the continuous process of human evolution through a series of new inventions.

-Many observers predict that the growth of the IoT will bring positive benefits through enhanced integration, efficiency, and productivity across many sectors of the U.S. and global economies.
+Answer: Many observers predict that the growth of the IoT will bring positive benefits through enhanced integration, efficiency, and productivity across many sectors of the U.S. and global economies.

 Among those commonly mentioned are agriculture, energy, health care, manufacturing, and transportation.
 Significant impacts may also be felt more broadly on economic growth, infrastructure and cities, and individual consumers.
 However, both policy and technical challenges, including security and privacy issues, might inhibit the growth and impact of IoT innovations.